2017 Philippine Super Liga Grand Prix

-The 2017 Philippine Super Liga Grand Prix Conference (also known as the 2017 Chooks-to-Go Philippine Super Liga Grand Prix Conference due to sponsorship reasons) was the 12th indoor volleyball conference of the Philippine Super Liga, the fourth and final conference of the 2017 season, and the 15th conference overall.
-The games began on October 21, 2017, with the formal opening ceremony on October 28, 2017, at the Filoil Flying V Centre, San Juan.
+The 2017 Philippine Super Liga Grand Prix (also known as the 2017 Chooks-to-Go Philippine Super Liga Grand Prix due to sponsorship reasons) was the third and final conference of the 2017 season of the Philippine Super Liga (PSL) and fifth running of the Grand Prix.
+The conference ran from October 21 to December 16, 2017, with the formal opening ceremony on October 28, 2017, at the Filoil Flying V Centre in San Juan.

+This tournament featured nine teams with the debut of the Iriga City Oragons and the inclusion of the UST Golden Tigresses in the lineup.
+The F2 Logistics Cargo Movers avenged their All-Filipino Conference loss against the Petron Blaze Spikers to win their second league title.